WokLibCodeClub/Install-Python/Windows-installation/README.md

 ## Python installation combined with a dedicated Python editor

 There are a couple of options where you choose a dedicated Python code editor, and it comes packaged with its own version of Python.
-One of these options is called *Thonny*, but the link below shows how you can install the *mu* editor for Python coding.
+One of these editors is called [*Thonny*](), but the link below shows how you can install the *mu* editor for Python coding.

 * [Install the *mu* code editor with Python included](Windows-mu-installation/README.md)